prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PodMonitors to be selected for target discovery.
+<p>podMonitorSelector defines the podMonitors to be selected for target discovery.
 An empty label selector
 matches all objects.
 A null label selector matches no objects.</p>
 <p>If <code>spec.serviceMonitorSelector</code>, <code>spec.podMonitorSelector</code>, <code>spec.probeSelector</code>
 and <code>spec.scrapeConfigSelector</code> are null, the Prometheus configuration is unmanaged.